Principals and Key Team Members

 Len received his B.S./B.A. from Boston University in 1969 and his J.D. from New York University School of Law in 1973.

-Louis G. Sampanis is a Fulbrook Expert Advisor (Europe), and a member of the Advisory Board of Fulbrook Capital Management.
-As an Expert Advisor he has responsibility for overseeing development and administration of the firm’s London-based European operations, and oversight responsibility for financial planning and management, and capital raising.
-As an Advisory Board member he assists in strategy, operations, expansion, and planning.
+Louis G. Sampanis is Chief Financial Officer, Expert Advisor (Europe), and member of the Advisory Board of Fulbrook Capital Management.
+In addition to responsibility for the firm’s financial planning and capital raising, he is responsible for overseeing development and administration of the firm’s London-based European operations.
+As an Advisory Board member, Lou assists in the firm’s strategy, operations, and expansion.
 He joined Fulbrook in 2016.

 Lou has also been with Agincourt Ltd, a Bermuda-based broker-dealer with operations in the US.
 Here, he was engaged in hedge fund marketing, assisted early and late stage public companies with accessing private equity capital, and advised purchasers on the use of proprietary hybrid securities to complete asset dispositions and improve balance sheet composition.